recfro/threeminds/_posts/2023-01-05-regenerate..markdown

 It is so hard for us to feel the consequences of Climate Change because what happens to us under its influence is intangibly in the future, and changes are too slow to affect our everyday perception biased to feel phasic threat.
 To show Climate Change, then, we must fast forward the time, and let our own interactions drive its clock.
 Only then can we see both the promised destruction close to us and also the possibility of our own actions leading to recovery, not only the sense of doom but also what we can do to alter the future.
 It is with this new vision that we can see clearly the fourth dimension collapsed as a process of renewal, and to see our role not in the immediacy of now, but the promise of a future.

-RE:GENERATE attempts to alter our perception of climate change by exploring speculative narratives of the future in the form of machine-learning-created visualizations of an urban landscape under threat.
-The imaginary timeline moves backward-forward to show our resilience despite destruction.
+RE:GENERATE attempts to alter our perception of climate change by exploring speculative narratives of the future in the form of machine-learning-created visualizations of urban and natural landscapes under threat.
+The imaginary timelines moves backward-forward to show our resilience despite destruction.
 Adaptation is indeed possible, if we engage with a speculative understanding of potential outcomes.

 <p align="center">
 <img src="{{site.baseurl}}/assets/img/RAYLC_ReGenerate_01.jpg">